engineer-kndegwa/bc-9-jibiza/README.md

 1. The `uploadquiz` functionality is erratic.

-2. The timer sometimes does not work as expected.
+2. The timer sometimes does not work as expected.(Fixed)

 #Resources